 Unfortunately, even while eliminating the front-running attack issue, this approach faces some serious troubles.
 One of those is a trade collision in case of huge traffic within the protocol.

 The other problem is the “taking back” order, when, for instance, a trader cancels the order at a time after the commit but before the reveal step.
 This needs an advanced and various failure option being added to the smart contract code, which make it vulnerable to detrimental attacks.

 Read Also: How to conduct audit for smart contracts

 Next solution to the front-running problem was introduced by Enigma protocol.
 It proposes a system, which can integrate into existing DEX and help in preventing front-running attacks.
 Enigma enables to create a safe and secret environment for traders while building a protocol where users and workers nodes cannot see transactions in the blockchain network.

 In other words, the pool with unprocessed blocks remains secret, so no one can guess the transaction orders and amounts.
 A DEX can integrate with the system in two ways: first is eliminating race conditions most exchanges have while utilizing a decentralized coordination system.
 The second option is to create an order matching logic through Enigma smart contracts.

 Front-running and impermanent loss are the biggest problems of the decentralized finance market.
-In some cases, they may be also considered as the main obstacles on the way to wider acknowledgment and usage of DeFi in general.
+In some cases, they may be also considered as the main obstacles on the way to wider acknowledgment and usage of DeFi in general (learn more about DeFi derivatives).
 That is why, the efforts and solutions, which have been recently introduced, made a huge step on the way to confronting such problems.

 Thinking of building your own DeFi app resistant to front-running attacks?
 Contact us and get a FREE project estimation!